rikunert/rikunert.github.io/_posts/2018-08-06-bike_rentals.md

 On 7 May I started counting every single rented bike I saw in Berlin.
 I cycle to work and the weather this summer was amazing, so there was a lot to be counted.
 This summer was very particular because six new app-based rental services pushed into the market which previously only knew nextbike (Deezer brand), Call-A-Bike (Lidl brand) and Donky.

 By May, the last of the new arrivals (Ofo) had started.
 So, I began counting and the figure at the top of this post shows the rental bike market shares overall.
 I share and explain my analyses in great detail at the end of this post, so you can recreate everything I did.

 Mo-Bike is clearly the most used bike rental App in Berlin at the moment.
 Nextbike (using the brand Deezer) is in second place with nearly a third less rented bikes in my sample.
-Nextbike is the only system to receive a state subsidy.
-The incumbent on the Berlin rental bike market was Call-A-Bike (using the brand Lidl).
+The incumbent in the Berlin rental bike market was Call-A-Bike (using the brand Lidl).
 They only come in third place with a 17% market share.
 The latest newcomer Ofo caught up fast and reaches the fourth place overall.